Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

-The best way to capture elements of $A$ is graphically, in terms of ${\rm C}$.
-Color the $m$ strings partitioning ${\rm C}$ into bins red.
-To

-assign $d$ blue strings that start at the bottom of the cylinder, inside the $d$ bins corresponding to ${\rm C}$ and end et the top in the bins corresponding to ${\cal C}'$.
+The best way to capture elements of $A$ is graphically.
+Let ${\rm C}$ be a cylinder ${\rm C}=S^1\times [0,1]$.
+The $[0,1]$ interval in ${\rm C}$ is really the space direction in the Landau-Ginsburg model.
+The cylinder is partitioned into bins, by the $m$ constant red strands swept out by the positions of the punctures on the $S^1$, for all points in the interval.
+To \beq \in T^{\zeta}_{\cal C}\cap T_{{\cal C}'} \eeq assign $d$ blue strings that start at the bottom of the cylinder, inside the $d$ bins corresponding to ${\rm C}$ and end at the top in the bins corresponding to ${\cal C}'$.
 This is not a cartoon -- recall from section $4$ that to intersection point ${\cal P}$ there corresponds a one dimensional flow $y=y(s)$, solving the equation \eqref{soliton}.
 Here, $s\in [0,1]$ parametrizes the axis of ${\rm C}$ and the positions of the endpoints of the string at $s=0,1$ are the locations of the actual thimbles on the $S^1$ in ${\cal A}$.
-Moreover, strings have tension and the equation \eqref{soliton} is for the string to minimize energy, so the strings are taut - in particular, they have no excess intersections with each other or with the red strings.
-Each of the $d$ strings can wind arbitrarily many times around the cylinder, and the paths they take determine their equivariant charge ${\vec J}$, as we will describe below.
+Moreover, strings have tension, so they have no excess intersections with each other or with the red strings.
+Each of the $d$ strings can wind arbitrarily many times around the cylinder, and the paths they take determine the equivariant degree of the intersection point ${\vec J}({\cal P})$, as we will describe below.
 Each of the $d$ individual strings is inherited from the $d=1$ case we solved in section \ref{TalgA}; and working with $d>1$ introduces one new ingredient -- the blue strings can cross each other.
 As we will see, these crossings will correct the equivariant degree ${\vec J}$ away from the simple sum of its $d=1$ contributions.

+As explained in previous section, a crucial feature of $\MDy$ is that it comes equipped pairs of adjoint functors, which make it possible to recover Homs of the upstairs theories on ${\cal Y}$ or ${\cal X}$, by computations on $Y$.
+An implication is that the $T_{\cal C}$ branes generating $\MDy$ must be understood as images, under the $k^*$ and $h^*$ functors, of the corresponding generators of $\MDY$ or of $\MDX$.
+These functors equip each $T_{\cal C}$ brane with a local system of rank $d!$, and each geometric intersection point ${\cal P}$ in \eqref{PP} with a vector space ${\cal B}$ of rank $d!$, instead of the usual one-dimensional one.

+If $d>1$ this leads to appearance of additional algebra $A$ elements coming from ${\cal B}$, which are represented by dots in Fig.~\ref{f_73aa}.
+This subtle extra structure was discovered in \cite{ALR, ADZ} and missing in an early version of this preprint.
+We will describe its origin in more detail in sections \ref{T1} and \ref{T2}.

 As in the one dimensional case, each of the $d$ strings is composed of string "bits" which are one of four types: